eqbal/crystal_coin/README.md

 The entire blockchain would exist on each one of the node that wants to interact with it, meaning it is copied on each one of the nodes in the network.
 So, no single server hosts it, which makes it decentralized.

 Yes this is weird compared to the conventional centralized systems.
-Each of the nodes will have a copy of the entire blockchain (> 200 Gb).
+Each of the nodes will have a copy of the entire blockchain (> 200 Gb in Bitcoin blockchain).

 ### Hash?